 “International reference pricing could yield considerable savings in the United States,” said Andrew Mulcahy, lead author of the study and a senior health policy researcher at RAND, a nonprofit, nonpartisan research organization.
 “While our analysis does not consider all issues that might be involved in adopting reference pricing, it does demonstrate the magnitude of the savings that might be achieved.”

-High prescription drug prices have important implications […]
+High prescription drug prices have important implications for the […]

 Stephan: Here is some excellent good news from the office of Democratic Governor Gretchen Whitmer, one of the best American governors, which is why some MAGAts tried to kill her.
 Michigan is going to build a highway outfitted to wirelessly charge EVs.
 This is the obvious solution to what do you do to improve EV range, and SR has been following this trend from the very beginning (See SR archives).
 I even wrote up what I thought it would come to in my novel, Awakening.